isamu-isozaki/teamai_test/product/making-gifs/index.html.md

 ### Step 2

-> All my GIFs start as videos â€“ [Andy Orsow](http://blog.invisionapp.com/7-tips-for-designing-awesome-gifs/)
+> All my GIFs start as videos â€ [Andy Orsow](http://blog.invisionapp.com/7-tips-for-designing-awesome-gifs/index.html.md/index.html.md)

 If you want to create professional gifs, you want to start from a video file.
-This can give you expert control over the output if you need it (e.g. motion blur can add additional professionalism).
-Video files will in most cases be created from a screen recording software, details can be found in the [Tools Section](#tools)
+This can give you expert control over the output if you need it (e.g. motion blur can add additional professionalism/index.html.md).
+Video files will in most cases be created from a screen recording software, details can be found in the [Tools Section](#tools/index.html.md)

 ### Step 3

 Reduce the amount of colors visible.
-You can do this either be thinking beforehand what exactly you will capture or by limiting the amount of output colors exported in the resulting gif (see options [gifify](#gifify) ).
+You can do this either be thinking beforehand what exactly you will capture or by limiting the amount of output colors exported in the resulting gif (see options [gifify](#gifify/index.html.md) /index.html.md).
 Check your result to see if it fits your needs.

 Another step could be to drop duplicate frames by manually searching through all frames.
-For more information on this, look [here](http://blog.invisionapp.com/7-tips-for-designing-awesome-gifs/).
+For more information on this, look [here](http://blog.invisionapp.com/7-tips-for-designing-awesome-gifs/index.html.md/index.html.md).
 This additional step can take a lot of time.
 As with anything: "Only use it if you need to".

 ### Step 4